 How to make and use lavender oil

 Lavender oil has become popular for its interesting applications in cosmetics and herbal medicine.
-It’s also a favorite when it comes to aromatherapy sessions.
+It’s also a favorite when it comes to aromatherapy sessions because it’s very pleasant to smell and also helps to relax the mind and body.
 But, did you know you can make it yourself at home?

 Even though you can currently purchase lavender oil at herbal and beauty stores as well as in drug stores, there are many people who prefer to make their own at home to take direct advantage of the plant.
 So, stay with us to discover how to make it together with its main applications.